marcopennekamp/lore/specification/traits-structs.md

 The core usefulness of a label type comes from the idea that we can **specialize functions** when the label is present:

 ```
-act hit(monster: Monster) do
+proc hit(monster: Monster) do
   ...
-end

-act hit(monster: Monster & Dead) do
+proc hit(monster: Monster & Dead) do
-  // Do something else if the monster is dead.
+  -- Do something else if the monster is dead.
-end
 ```

 Right now, it is not possible to attach a label type to a value at run-time, so label types can only be "attached" by having a struct extend the label type.
 But if we introduce **dynamic specialization and generalization**, label types will be attachable to and removable from existing values, provided their compile-time types still agree.
 Then it becomes a matter of moving labels traditionally handled as properties to the type space and harnessing the power of multiple dispatch.
 For example, one could attach their own label type to values that are declared in a library, then specialize some library functions for types that also have the label.